-Shawne Hilliard, Principal shilliard@conval.edu
+Nicole Pease, Principal npease@conval.edu

 Jo-Ann Hopkins, Admin.
-Asst. ihopkins@conval.edu
+Asst. jhopkins@conval.edu

 Dear Parents and Guardians of DCS Students:

 Welcome to DCS!
 We hope that this handbook will serve as a useful resource for you and your DCS student/s.
 The handbook includes information that is specific to DCS as well as a section on ConVal School Board policies.
 All School Board policies may be found in their entirety at http://schoolboard.convalsd.net/